Kingxukai/linux/Documentation/networking/generic-hdlc.rst

    - Normal (routed) and Ethernet-bridged (Ethernet device emulation) interfaces can share a single PVC.
-   - ARP support (no InARP support in the kernel - there is an experimental InARP user-space daemon available on: http://www.kernel.org/pub/linux/utils/net/hdlc/).
+   - ARP support (no InARP support in the woke kernel - there is an experimental InARP user-space daemon available on: http://www.kernel.org/pub/linux/utils/net/hdlc/).